 - Fewer servers to choose from than other providers higher on this list

-GREAT SPEED:PrivateVPN is a good family choice.
-Works well with Skype and allows up to 6 devices on the same account.
+GREAT SPEEDS:PrivateVPN is a good family choice.
+Works well with Skype and allows up to 10 devices on the same account.
 Small server count.
-30-day money back guarantee.
+30-day money-back guarantee.

 Read our full review of PrivateVPN.